 I’m sharing my top 6 tips for how to make the best Crispy Waffles for breakfast or brunch.
 These homemade waffles have wonderful flavor, and the batter is simple to mix together.
 Serve them piping hot while crisp, topped with butter, maple syrup, or your favorite toppings.

-After a decade experimenting with various waffle ingredient combinations and several tiers of waffle makers, I’ve discovered there are 6 major secrets to a fantastic waffle.
+After a decade experimenting with various waffle ingredient combinations and several tiers of waffle makers, I’ve discovered there are 6 major secrets to perfect waffles.

 Tip #1: Add stiff egg whites